open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/githubandmarkdown.md

 [GitHub](https://help.github.com/categories/writing-on-github/) acts as a source code management system for Open Learning Exchange.
 It's a very simple open source system that is easy to learn and to use.
 Please read some of the basic instructions below as a user manual for OLE on GitHub.

 [Markdown Wiki](http://dynalon.github.io/mdwiki/#!quickstart.md) is the software you're currently reading on that OLE uses for our Virtual intern program.
-Markdown (MD) Wiki allows us to use Markdown and javascript on GitHub so that it is easily compatible with our current development environment.
+Markdown (MD) Wiki allows us to use Markdown and Javascript on GitHub so that it is easily compatible with our current development environment.
 To be explicit, Markdown is a simplified development language which allows you to format and write text.
 Below is a screenshot of what Markdown language with a preview looks like:

 ![Markdown Preview](/ll_CC/pages/uploads/images/markdown.png)